 After a Virtual SAN cluster fails with a loss of failover quorum for a virtual machine object, vSphere HA might not be able to restart the virtual machine even when the cluster quorum has been restored. vSphere HA guarantees the restart only when it has a cluster quorum and can access the most recent copy of the virtual machine object.
 The most recent copy is the last copy to be written.

 After H1 and H2 recover, the cluster has a quorum (one host failure tolerated).
-Despite this, vSphere HA is unable to restart the virtual machine because the last host that failed (H3) contains the most recent copy of the virtual machine object and is still unaccessible.
+Despite this quorum, vSphere HA is unable to restart the virtual machine because the last host that failed (H3) contains the most recent copy of the virtual machine object and is still inaccessible.

 In this example, either all three hosts must recover at the same time, or the two-host quorum must include H3.
-If neither condition is met, HA attempts to restart the virtual machine when host H3 comes back on line.
+If neither condition is met, HA attempts to restart the virtual machine when host H3 is online again.